dwheelerau/edna-container/README.md

 # The eDNA-container app

 ## Introduction
-A Docker image containing a eDNA/amplicon pipeline based on [QIIME2](https://qiime2.org/).
+A Docker image containing a eDNA pipeline based on [QIIME2](https://qiime2.org/).
 The pipeline is controlled via flask GUI that runs in the users browser.